Tikubonn/omitter.js/README.md

 | Omitter.toggle | toggle omission mode and update nodes. |

 ### TODO
-1. this plugin want support [jQuery](https://jquery.com/) and some popular libraries as input arguments, after bug fixed.
+1. this plugin will support [jQuery](https://jquery.com/) and some popular libraries as input arguments.
 2. support a customizable token that show on the last of omitted sentence. it like as "...".
 3. I want search a css property that can same as this plugin, after developed this :D

-### Known Bug
-if a container was resized to too larger, text content is gone. now Im investigating about it.

 ### License
 this plugin released under GPL3.0